Reach out to Stu's Social Media!

 Jan122025

-April Book Launch!
+May Book Launch!

-Les Aventures de Paris et Freddie is South Australia's first blingual French and English hard cover graphic novel set in the Fleurieu Peninsula!
+Les Aventures de Paris et Freddie is Australia's first blingual French and English hard cover graphic novel set in the Fleurieu Peninsula!

 🚀📚 Get ready for the ride by joining the Paris and Freddie social media platforms!